-Our roots are in the sandy loam of the coast lowlands of Savannah, GA.
-Together with our Atlanta-based USDA Organic certified production facility, our USDA Organic certified Savannah farm provides us with opportunities to experiment to develop our knowledge, to keep our hands in the soil, and educate the public.
+Our roots are in the sandy loam of the coastal lowlands of Savannah, GA.
+Together with our Atlanta-based USDA Organic certified production facility, our USDA Organic certified Savannah farm and now our Controlled Environment development investments and farmer partners have given us the opportunities to experiment to develop our knowledge, to keep our hands in the soil, and educate the public.

 It is all about the spice.
 Our team works to maximize the well-being and flavors of our spices to craft unique and delicious products for our customers to enjoy.

-Today, Verdant Kitchen™ delivers our products to customers through a network of distributors, gourmet and wellness retails, farm markets, and online.
+Today, Verdant Kitchen™ delivers our products to customers through a network of distributors, gourmet and wellness retailers, and online.

 Ginger in Georgia"Growing up near Brisbane, Australia, I guessed that the sandy soil in Savannah combined with its subtropical climate matched the conditions in Australia where ginger crops have been successful.
 We looked to the premium ginger processing activities in Buderim, Australia, and used it as inspiration for our activities in Savannah.
 In March 2012, we planted our first crop of ginger, galangal, and turmeric at our farm on Lebanon Plantation and, so, our story began..."Ross HardingCo-Founder and CEO, Verdant Kitchen™---Our beginning - the Verdant Kitchen™ farm at Lebanon Plantation, Savannah, GA